AM311/Cybersecurity_Report/home.md

     `nmap -p 389 -T4 -A -v -Pn --script ldap-rootdse 10.0.2.0/24` where the **`-p`** option ==...ToDo...==

- 2. **Ask the DC the list of accounts which do not require pre-authentication**:
+ 2. **Ask the DC the list of accounts which do not require Kerberos pre-authentication**:
- To begin, we need to find the IP address of the Domain Controller.
+As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication.
- For doing so, we execute the following command:
+Hopefully, we will fi
     `nmap -p 389 -T4 -A -v -Pn --script ldap-rootdse 10.0.2.0/24` where the **`-p`** option ==...ToDo...==